San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 If you are looking for the most scenic road trip from San Francisco to Los Angeles, check out CA Highway 1.
 This route follows the coastline and offers up dramatic vistas along the way.
 But this drive is meant to be done slowly.

-By contrast, US 101 runs along with the coastal range, and in parts, meets up with California State Route 1 and tracks along the Pacific coast.
+By contrast, US 101 runs along the coastal range and, in parts, meets up with California State Route 1 and runs along the Pacific coast.
 Fewer commercial trucks make 101 more appealing for leisure drivers.

-On any long drive or road trip, it’s always recommended that you carry a basic first aid kit with you.
+On any long drive or road trip, it’s always recommended to carry a basic first-aid kit.
 If you want to put your own together, you can follow my DIY post.
 Or you can pick up a simple pouch from our friends at Amazon

-Significant portions of US 101 between the Los Angeles area and the San Francisco Bay Area follow El Camino Real (the Royal Road), the historic road connecting the former Alta California’s 21 missions.
+Significant portions of US 101 between the Los Angeles area and the San Francisco Bay Area follow El Camino Real (the Royal Road), the historic road connecting the 21 missions of former Alta California.

 If you are planning on visiting the Missions, Paul Rallion’s book is a great read.

-How Long Will It Take To Drive From San Francisco To Los Angeles?
+How Long Will It Take To Drive From San Francisco To Los Angeles On Highway 101?

-San Francisco to Los Angeles via Highway 101
+Best Stops Between San Francisco and Los Angeles on Highway 101

 Since I live in Northern California (NorCal as we call it), this list of places to stop is ordered from North to South.
 If you are traveling from South to North, just read from the bottom up.